 Geneva-on-the-Lake is a tiny village located in the state of Ohio.
 With a population of 906 people and just one neighborhood, Geneva-on-the-Lake is the 593rd largest community in Ohio.

-Geneva-on-the-Lake is a blue-collar town, with 37.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Geneva-on-the-Lake is generally considered to be a blue-collar town.
+37.45% of the Geneva-on-the-Lake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Geneva-on-the-Lake is a village of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Geneva-on-the-Lake who work in office and administrative support (17.73%), sales jobs (13.75%), and food service (8.96%).

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Geneva-on-the-Lake is worth considering.